devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/process Linux.md

 The procedure to monitor the running process in Linux using the command line is as follows:

-The ps command is a traditional Linux command to lists running processes.
+The ps command :(process status) is a traditional Linux command to lists running processes.

 The new categories of the expanded output include: